kulkarniaditya1002/kulkarniaditya1002/README.md

 ## About me

       - 🔭 Wokring on NLP(LLM), Machine learning, web development, data analysis, data engineering.
-      - 🌱 I’m currently learning Masters in Data Science.
+      - 🌱 I have graduated with MS in Data Science.
       - 😄 Pronouns: He/Him
       - ⚡ I am a 24km Marathoner